 The Academic Advising and Support Center will pre-register half of the incoming class for WR 100 (Effective Writing) and/or one course from Philosophy, History, Theology, or English.
 Other pre-registered courses may include Messina, Honors, or major courses required in the first semester.

-- On the second day of orientation the core advisor and the student will select and register for the remaining courses to complete their schedule.
+- On the second day of orientation, students will select and register for the remaining courses to complete their schedule.
 At Loyola, students take five three- or four-credit courses per semester.
-Students will register through WebAdvisor following the instructions here.
+Students will register through Student Planning following the instructions provided at registration check-in.

 Please note the following:

-- 161- and 162-level language courses fulfill two of the three-credit course requirements for a semester.
+- 161- and 162-level language courses fulfill two of the five course requirements for a semester.